By Christopher Brown of OCDCarCare.com

 There are many other factors, outside these five concepts, that contribute to paint swelling.

 However, the concepts listed here apply universally and have a profound effect on all automotive polishing.
-For the majority of auto detailing projects, if these five concepts are followed then excessive heat and high levels of swelling from paint correction will be greatly reduced.
+For the majority of auto detailing projects, if these five concepts are followed then excessive heat, and high levels of swelling from paint correction, are significantly reduced.

 “ALWAYS Keep Learning to Strengthen Your Passion & Your Business.”